 Bird watching is one of the fastest growing forms of outdoor recreational activity in the country.
 Each year millions of people discover for the first time, the joys of bird watching.
 You can watch birds just about everywhere in the national parks, wildlife refuges, or right in your own back yard.
 More than 65 million Americans of all ages watch, feed, and landscape for birds.
 All it takes to get their attention is food, water, shelter, and a place to raise their young.

-INTERESTING FACTS: To the right is the Bobolink, spotted on the Levee Rd., Tiptonville on May 12, 2015
+INTERESTING FACTS: To the right is the Bobolink, spotted on the Levee Rd., Tiptonville in May

 - Each fall, they gather in large numbers in southern rice fields, where their habit of eating grain has earned them the name “ricebird.”
 They are collected as food in Jamaica, where they are called “butter birds”–a commentary on how fat they are as they pass through on migration.

 - The Bobolink is the only American bird that is black underneath and white on the back.
 This coloring makes the male stand out while he is performing his displays.
 After breeding he changes into a drab, camouflaged plumage to spend the rest of the year.